Einstein connection of nonsymmetric pseudo-Riemannian manifold: Conclusion

 \section{Conclusion}

 We presented explicitly the Einstein connection for nonsymmetric pseudo-Rieman\-nian, in particular, for weak almost Hermitian manifolds, satisfying the $f^2$-torsion condition.
 We~also obtained the corresponding formulas for almost contact metric mani\-folds, assuming the $f^2$-torsion condition.
 We expressed the torsion in terms of $\nabla^g F$ and $dF$, and the additional $\widetilde Q$-terms, explained precisely how the weak almost Hermitian case differs from the almost Hermitian case.
 The~presented identities provide a new tool for constructing examples and for studying classes of nonsymmetric pseudo-Rieman\-nian manifolds, in particular, weak almost Hermitian mani\-folds with the usual Gray-Hervella classification, in Einstein's nonsymmetric gravitational~theory.
-In~further research we will study weak (para-) metric $f$-manifolds, in particular, weak (para-) contact metric manifolds, with an Einstein connections or connections with totally skew-symmetric torsion, satisfying the $f^2$-torsion condition for vectors orthogonal to the distribution~$\ker f$.
+In~further research we will study weak (para-) metric $f$-manifolds, in particular, weak (para-) contact metric manifolds, with an Einstein connections or connections with totally skew-symmetric torsion, satisfying the $f^2$-torsion condition.

-{\bf Acknowledgments.} This work was partially supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia (contract reg. no. 451-03-34/2026-03/200124 for Milan Zlatanovi\' c).
-The authors would also like to thank Miroslav Maksimovi\'c for carefully reading the paper and for his helpful and valuable comments.
+{\bf Acknowledgments.} This work was supported for Prof. Milan Zlatanovi\' c by the Ministry of Education, Science and Technological Development of the Republic of Serbia (contract reg. no. 451-03-34/2026-03/200124).
+The authors would also like to thank Dr. Miroslav Maksimovi\'c for carefully reading the paper and for his helpful and valuable comments.